Bureau of Alcohol, Tobacco, Firearms and Explosives: Criticism

-Some media outlets have criticized the ATF, even going so far as to call for the abolition of the agency.
+Some media outlets have criticized ATF, even going so far as to call for the abolition of the agency.
 One such criticism leveled by Reason magazine's J.D.
-Tuccille stated, "The nicest thing you can say about the ATF is that it's an unserious and unaccountable bureaucracy.
+Tuccille stated, "The nicest thing you can say about ATF is that it's an unserious and unaccountable bureaucracy.
 Often it's explicitly contemptible, such as during the Fast-and-Furious gun-walking scandal, and its setting up mentally disabled youths to take the fall during gun-and-drug stings.
-After those abuses of individual rights and public trust, the failings of the National Disposal Branch almost pale by comparison.", with Tuccille further stating in clear terms, "...the Bureau of Alcohol, Tobacco, Firearms, and Explosives should be abolished, and its employees sent into the world to seek honest jobs in the private sector, if anybody will have them."
+After those abuses of individual rights and public trust, the failings of the National Disposal Branch almost pale by comparison ... the Bureau of Alcohol, Tobacco, Firearms, and Explosives should be abolished, and its employees sent into the world to seek honest jobs in the private sector, if anybody will have them."

-Tuccille's primary reason for the complaint related to the mishandling of information and even security of firearms that led to the theft and sale of thousands of confiscated firearms by ATF personnel to private parties.
-Tuccille argued that if even a fraction of said activity had occurred at a gun store instead, the store would have promptly and swiftly been shut down by the ATF, but that the ATF is not held to the same standards that they hold FFL's, "You have to wonder what the ATF would say about a private facility that was ripped off for years on end by its own staffers and still failed to implement serious security measures after the fact.
+Tuccille's primary reason for the complaint related to the mishandling of information and the security of firearms that led to the theft and sale of thousands of confiscated firearms by ATF personnel to private parties.
+Tuccille argued that if even a fraction of said activity had occurred at a gun store instead, the store would have promptly and swiftly been shut down by ATF, but that ATF is not held to the same standards that they hold FFLs, "You have to wonder what ATF would say about a private facility that was ripped off for years on end by its own staffers and still failed to implement serious security measures after the fact.
 I expect that the consequences would be a bit more serious than a single arrest and then business as usual despite a tut-tutting reprimand."

-The ATF has also received criticism involving financial corruption.
-In 2021, a whistleblower informed the public that the ATF was giving a 25% monetary bonus to at least 94 its employees.
-The benefit is known as law enforcement availability pay, or LEAP, that was only reserved for "criminal investigators" who are on call and expected to work unscheduled, additional hours.
-It was noted by the whistleblower that administrative officials were receiving this benefit, despite not being classified as criminal investigators.
+ATF has also received criticism involving financial corruption.
+In 2021, a whistleblower informed the public that ATF had given a 25% monetary bonus to at least 94 of its employees.
+The benefit is known as Law Enforcement Availability Pay, or Leap, and that the increase was reserved for "criminal investigators," who are on call and expected to work unscheduled additional hours.
+It was noted by the whistleblower that many administrative officials were receiving this benefit, despite not being classified as criminal investigators.

-While the ATF is prohibited by law from having a gun registry, critics have noted that the ATF still maintains a gun registry.
-Critics argue that documents obtained through FOIA requests found that the ATF "is maintaining a digital, searchable, centralized registry of guns and gun owners in violation of various federal prohibitions."
-The critics also note that the ATF processed and digitized 50,000,000 records of gun dealers who went out of business in FY 2021.